maifeeulasad/chrome-mua-tab/README.md

 # chrome-mua-tab
 Just a chrome extension, to make the new tab look better

+## Updating
+ - If you have a developemnt environment setup, then just go to the directory and use `git pull`
+ - Else follow installation process

 ## Installation
  - Download [zip](https://github.com/maifeeulasad/chrome-mua-tab/archive/main.zip) or this [release](https://github.com/maifeeulasad/chrome-mua-tab/releases/download/2.0/chrome-mua-tab.zip)
  - Extract here(or whatever you may find helpful)